LucaLoVerde/doggo_finder_webscraper/README.md

 * A supported web browser (for now, works with Firefox and Chrome)

 I'm mainly developing under Linux and Windows.

+## Roadmap
+Ideally, I'd want to run this thing in the background, and when it detects a change in the rescue dogs list (new dogs added to the list and adopted dogs removed from it) it should notify me reliably.
+I'd also like to parse the information a bit better to do some basic filtering of candidates.

 ## License